SimVascular/simvascular.github.io-archive/source/documentation/meshing/_intro.md

 <figure>
 <img class="svImg svImgLg" src="documentation/meshing/img/Delaunay_Criterion.png">
   <figcaption class="svCaption" >
+    Figure 1.
 Delaunay criterion.
 The Delaunay criterion states that no other point in the triangulation can fall within the circumscribing sphere (circle in 2-D) of the points defining a simplex in the triangulation.
 Figure (a) shows a valid Delaunay triangulation of four points in $\mathbb{R}^2$ while (b) shows a non-Delaunay triangulation of the same four points.
 In 2-D, the Delaunay criterion minimizes the maximum interior angle producing an optimal triangulation for a given set of points.
   </figcaption>
 </figure>

 <figure>
 <img class="svImg svImgLg" src="documentation/meshing/img/Quadtree.png">
   <figcaption class="svCaption" >
+    Figure 2.
 Quadtree decomposition.
 The figure shows an example quadtree decomposition (directly analogous to octree decomposition in 3-D) that is used to divide the geometry into less complex individual pieces for automatic mesh generation.
   </figcaption>
 </figure>

 <figure>
 <img class="svImg svImgLg" src="documentation/meshing/img/Quality_Measures.png">
   <figcaption class="svCaption" >
+    Figure 3.
 Geometric mesh quality measures.
 Shown are 2-D geometric mesh quality measures with direct analogies in 3-D. The radius ratio (a) is the ratio of the radius of the maximum inscribed circle (sphere in 3-D) over the radius of the circumscribed circle (sphere in 3-D).
 The aspect ratio (b) is a ratio of the minimum height to the maximum base length.
 The maximum/minimum interior (dihedral in 3-D) angle is shown in (c).
 In this lab we will construct meshes automatically for two different geometries.
 The first example is that of an idealized vessel (i.e. cylinder).
 The second example will be an idealized stent, deployed in an idealized stenotic vessel with incomplete apposition.
   </figcaption>
 </figure>

 ### SimVascular Meshers

 This document describes how to use the Meshing software for discrete and continuous solids.
 SimVascular meshing includes both open source and commercial options.
+The open source meshing includes the open source libraries of TetGen and the Vascular Modeling Tool Kit(VMTK).
+These tools are combined to provide boundary layer, mesh refinement, and isotropic adaptive meshing.
 The commercial mesher in SimVascular is MeshSim and provides boundary layer, mesh refinement, and isotropic/anisotropic adaptive meshing.
 MeshSim is a very powerful tool and can provide high quality meshes for irregular and complicated domains.
-The open source meshing includes the open source libraries of TetGen and the Vascular Modeling Tool Kit(VMTK).
-These tools are combined to provide boundary layer, mesh refinement, and isotropic adaptive meshing.

-The following describes the file formats used by the meshers in SimVascular:

-MeshSim:

-- .xmt_txt
-- .dsm

-TetGen:

-- .vtp
-- .vtk
-- .stl
-- .ply

-### Using this Manual

-Discretizing a domain can be a tricky process and this document attempts to make this process more understandable and less daunting.
-This document will teach you the following things:

-1. Preparing and running a surface remeshing
-2. Preparing and running a volumetric mesh (with or without boundary layer and refinement)
-3. Preparing and running an adaptive mesh

-Some conventions that will be helpful for you to know:

-1. Text in italics represents things that you type into the command window.
-2. Buttons, window names, and other labels in a window in the SimVascular program will be in quotes.
-3. Pull-down menu selections will be indicated with an arrow ->.